baderaharsh/flutter-course-chapter4/README.md

 Step 16 - Used Open Sans for Entire Texts on Screen by globally declaring it and then using them by using style arguement.

+Step 17 - Add a Text and an image if there are no transactions added.
+Used Image widget for inserting an image from "assets/images/" directory and making it's entry in assets section present in pubspec.yaml file.

+Step 18 - Implement Chart Bar which will be representing the week's expenses using bar chart in which there are 7 bars representing each week day.
+This is implemented by using stacked(overlayed) containers (One container and one FractionallySizedBox).
+Where one container is used to show body of bar and one container (FractionallySizedBox) is used to represent expense compared to other week days.
+This height is controlled using parameter "heightFactor" in FractionallySizedBox widget.